ChrisAs/CRM-Ticket-System/README.md

 ### `npm start`

 Runs the app in the development mode.\

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Enter http://localhost:3000/dashboard in the browser to skip login and view main dashboard.

 ## Screenshot of login landing page
 <p align="center">
  <img src="src/assets/img/gitHubPreview.png" />